blaw0013/as_the_cube_turns/README.md

 	– subroutines (functions?)

 My big aim is to translate the original code designed for the TI-82, 83, or 84 into Python.
 And then I intend to update the curriculum to provide students and teachers resources to be able to use this unit with Python instead of or in addition to the TI calculator.

+A little about me – I used to teach high school mathematics, and this was one of my favorite units.
+I am now a mathematics professor, and most of my work is with teachers, new and experienced.
+They all want better tasks / units, and I am hoping this may be of interest.